Perspective | Should Bob Woodward have reported Trump’s virus revelations sooner? Here’s how he defends his decision.

 Other critics were less circumspect: “This is really troubling.
 As journalists we’re supposed to work in the public interest.
 I think there’s been a failure here,” wrote Scott Nover, a reporter for the industry journal Adweek.

 In fairness, it wasn’t just journalists raising concerns.
 A reader wrote to me arguing that Woodward’s revelation “could have been helpful in the spring, both explaining the seriousness of the disease to the public, showing the Trump administration’s bungled and inept response, and pushing the Trump administration to do more.”
-He added with a touch of cynicism, that he hoped the author’s advance fee made the delay worthwhile.
+He added, with a touch of cynicism, that he hoped the author’s advance fee made the delay worthwhile.

 The questions are valid — and as Boardman notes, far from new.
 They surface almost every time a journalist writes a book that contains newsy information, especially about matters of national security or public well-being: Why are we only reading about this now?